jkrug/TOXID-cURL/README.md

 **So let's start!**

 *Please notice:* We are developing on [GitHub](https://github.com/jkrug/TOXID-cURL).
-To be sure to get the latest version [go on here](https://github.com/jkrug/TOXID-cURL) or here [go on here](https://github.com/slackero/TOXID-cURL).
+To be sure to get the latest version [go on here](https://github.com/jkrug/TOXID-cURL) or [go on here](https://github.com/slackero/TOXID-cURL).

 What it is
 ----------

 * Renders CMS-pages and Navigation in OXID from any XML-Source
 * adjusts link-urls from source

 What it is NOT
 --------------

 * NO Single-Sign-On (so no restriced pages are possible) See TOXID with OxAPI
 * NO out-of-the-box solution

 System requirements